 The trailer for Jiu Jitsu hypes Dimitri Logothetis as the director of Kickboxer: Retaliation.
 But to me, Logothetis’ claim to fame is directing Slaughterhouse Rock, a goofy 80s horror-comedy that featured one-hit-wonder Toni Basil (you do remember “Mickey” don’t you?).

 The army barely has a chance to try to find out who he is before he decides to break out.
 And escape with a bit of help from Kueng (Tony Jaa, Triple Threat, Skin Trade).
 We find out his name is Jake.
-And he’s part of a group that includes Kueng, Harrigan (Frank Grillo, Hell on the Border, Beyond Skyline) and Carmen (Juju Chan, Palace of the Damned, Savage Dog).
+And he’s part of a group that includes Kueng, Harrigan (Frank Grillo, Paradise Highway, Shattered), and Carmen (Juju Chan, Palace of the Damned, Savage Dog).
 They’re here to fight an alien Brax (Ryan Tarran, Bloody Hell) who appears every six years looking for a fight with the best Earth has to offer.

-The film’s pre-release hype centred around Nicholas Cage (Mandy, Color Out of Space) but all he has is an extended cameo, (big surprise), as Wylie, a batshit insane hermit who makes hats out of newspapers and knows way too much about the alien.
+The film’s pre-release hype centred around Nicolas Cage (Willy’s Wonderland, Color Out of Space) but all he has is an extended cameo, (big surprise), as Wylie, a batshit insane hermit who makes hats out of newspapers and knows way too much about the alien.
 Cage is amusingly over the top, though in several scenes it’s obviously not him but a stand-in.
 And pairing him with Moussi just points up how far the latter has to go before his acting matches his fighting skills.
-He has however noticeably improved since Kickboxer: Vengeance.
+He has, however, noticeably improved since Kickboxer: Vengeance.

-If this sounds like the makings of a fun film you’re right.
+If this sounds like the makings of a fun film, you’re right.
 Jiu Jitsu does have all the makings of a fun film.
-Unfortunately it wastes a lot of their potential due to some very questionable decisions about how to shoot most of the action scenes.
-Rather than let the talent cast of action veterans do their thing and just film it, Logothetis uses all manner of camera trickery.
-Speeded up scenes, slow motion and extended point of view sequences all come into play for no apparent reason.
+Unfortunately, it wastes a lot of their potential due to some very questionable decisions about how to shoot most of the action scenes.
+Rather than let the talented cast of action veterans do their thing and just film it, Logothetis uses all manner of camera trickery.
+Speeded-up scenes, slow motion, and extended point-of-view sequences all come into play for no apparent reason.